opencontainers/distribution-spec/README.md

 # OCI Distribution Specification

-The OCI Distribution Specification defines a collection of HTTP endpoints used to distribute [OCI Images][image-spec].
+The Distribution project defines a collection of HTTP endpoints used to distribute [OCI Images][image-spec].

 **The specification can be found [here][spec].**